About the Museum

 - The Richard Gilder Center for Science, Education, and Innovation opens.

-Human Remains Stewardship
+NAGPRA and Human Remains Stewardship

 The Museum is working to increase the diversity of voices and perspectives in its exhibitions and programming, with the goal of offering history and context.
 Below are some of the most significant projects.